ekochmar/ekochmar.github.io/aied-course.md

 # Week 3: Intelligent Tutoring Systems

 **Overview**:
-- Introduction into the theory and practice of building Intelligent Tutoring Systems (ITSs)
+- Introduction to the theory and practice of building Intelligent Tutoring Systems (ITSs)
 - From traditional ITSs to modern, AI-powered systems – what generative AI can do for us?
 - ITSs across domains and subject areas
 - Evaluation of ITS – from purely intrinsic metrics to extrinsic (i.e., learner-based) evaluation